Acupuncturist in Beverly Hills, Los Angeles with for over 30 years of experience

-Dr. Xiuling Ma, a licensed California acupuncturist with advanced degrees from China, is one of the most highly educated professionals in the field of Chinese Medicine (CM), both in China and in the United States.
-She graduated first in her class from the prestigious Beijing University of Chinese Medicine and completed twelve years of education in integrated CM and Western Medicine.
+A licensed California acupuncturist in Los Angeles with advanced degrees from China, Dr. Ma is one of the most highly educated professionals in the field of Chinese Medicine (CM), both in China and in the United States.
+She graduated first in her class from the prestigious Beijing University of Chinese Medicine and completed twelve years of education in integrated Chinese medicine and Western medicine.
 As part of her education, Dr. Ma studied directly under two distinguished CM Masters in China: Dr. Jia-San Yang and Dr. Zi-Fu Chen, both of whom accept into their tutelage only one or two of the brightest and most dedicated students each year.

 Before coming to Los Angeles, Dr. Ma was a professor, physician, and researcher at the Beijing University of CM.
 She received an invitation in 1995 to become a professor and clinic supervisor at Emperor’s College of Traditional Oriental Medicine in Santa Monica, California.
 She also taught at Samra University of Oriental Medicine in Los Angeles, California along with teaching medical students and residents at UCLA.

 She has conducted many clinical research trials to test the efficacy of acupuncture and herbs both in China and USA.
 The research projects she has been involved with include, but are not limited to: coronary artery disease, stroke, asthma, diabetes, infertility, menopause, uterine fibroids, common colds and ICU patients.
 In addition, Dr. Ma has published over a dozen professional articles and books on various subjects, including acupuncture, herbology, and CM nutrition.